Leaderboard

 7 points

-2. The new game absolutely has to be pixel art and if it's not it will be totally ruined! 😠 Oh no, wait...
+The new game absolutely has to be pixel art and if it's not it will be totally ruined! 😠 Oh no, wait...
 The new art looks really cool and is making me even more excited to play the game.
 Now that's a plot twist I wasn't expecting considering what a nostalgia-loving-change-o-phobe I am 😁 In other news...
 I've never been keen on Escape but your comments have made me look forward to playing it again and being open to enjoying it even more this time! 👍 Also, hello everyone 👋 I'm new and I've just read through this whole thread.
-Right, back to your interesting discussions.
+Right, back to your interesting discussions.6 points

-3. I value EMI precisely because of its weirdness.
+I value EMI precisely because of its weirdness.
 It seems somehow to get the alchemy wrong, in a way that's not easily definable.
 Its flaws aren't enough to totally sink it in my view, but just enough to ensure it'll always be an odd duck and the subject of fierce debate til kingdom come.
 That's fun!
 The Monkey Island games demand a tonal balance that's not easy to strike.
 They have always presented a world that was self-aware, surrealistic and not above abusing logic for the sake of a joke.
 (Think of non-sequiturs like Herman Toothrot revealing he had an escape ship all along, or his representation by lawyers via letter-in-a-bottle in his ongoing litigation against the cannibals.
 Some say the Tremendous Yak and Heavily Armed Clown still rove behind the walls of the governor's mansion to this day.)
 It seems crazy to call the world "grounded."
 But I think what was eventually learned is that at some base level the world needs to take itself seriously enough to work up some level of mystery and atmosphere.
 That was something the previous games definitely had, and which EMI definitely fell short of (despite pockets here and there, often with a huge assist from the music).
 EMI really brings the lampoonery to the forefront, and I think that handicapped immersion somewhat as a side effect.
 (And on top of everything, the art direction combined with the limitations of the 3D tech gave the game an overall plastic-y look that compounded the issue.)
 It turns out fans buy these games because to some extent they want to experience a "legitimate" pirate adventure, even if it's one laden with fourth wall winks and cartoonish swerves and vending machines.
 But there's no magic formula for riding that line successfully.
 Heck, some people criticize CMI for the perception that it goes too far the other way, by being too reticent to embrace the ramifications of MI2.
 I've never really agreed with that (it's still a pirate game that ends at an amusement park), but the variety in the reactions goes to show that it's a tricky business.
 And in defense of EMI, there seems to be some recognition by the game itself that it was kind of taking a wild turn that wasn't meant to sustain more than one installment.
 The game ends with Guybrush and Elaine almost literally saying, "Okay, this weird detour where we were acting heads of state has run its course, so it's back to the old ways."
 I think EMI tried something bold and even a little reckless and wasn't 100% successful at it, but I think it's endlessly fascinating.
 And for all the complaints that it trashed the joint by retconning backstories and re-envisioning beloved locales, I really think in the end it did no meaningful harm.
-I have a suspicion that ReMI will make that even more clear than it is now.
+I have a suspicion that ReMI will make that even more clear than it is now.4 points

 3 points